Niranjana-MR/Rock-Paper-Scissors/README.md

 This is a simple implementation of grade-school classic “rock paper scissors”.

 It consists of 5 rounds where you play against the computer.
-Go on, try playing :D Live preview: https://niranjana-mr.github.io/Rock-Paper-Scissors/
+Go on, try playing :D <br>
+Live preview: https://niranjana-mr.github.io/Rock-Paper-Scissors/